nidohl/nidohl/README.md

 please support me on tiktok over at @ loretta.weinhouse

 please do not walk through my pony as i have VERY bad phantom pain. thanks.

+ELLIE DO NOT MF SAY THAT.
+GUYS PLS I PROMISE IM NOT CHRONICALLY ONLINE.
+ELLIE HAS 200+ DAYS ON PONYTOWN BTW